deartc/Quality-Project-Teresa-Hawkins/README.md

 Exclusions   The testing was restricted  to this major feature and I did not include more that ten tests, although other tests could have been performed.

+1. HTML/CSS Validation
+Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome. preconditions- The precondition for HTML/CSS Validation  is that I used the URL listed as the official Verizon HTML steps-The steps for HTML/CSS Validation was checked by the HTML Validator extension for Chrome expected results-The expected results for HTML/CSS Validation is that it passed.

-1. Black Box Testing - Form Input and Validation Verizon site  was checked for data input validity and what happens when there are invalid inputs preconditions- The email must be valid form.
+  2. Black Box Testing - Form Input and Validation Verizon site  was checked for data input validity and what happens when there are invalid inputs preconditions- The email must be valid form.
 The password must fit the criteria (upper case,lower case, number, special character, and minimum charcters.
   steps, I inputted several emails.
 Two valid and two invalid.
 I inputted several passwords.
 Two valid and two invalid expected results-  The valid email and passwords passed.
 The invalid email and passwords failed.

-2. HTML/CSS Validation
-Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome. preconditions- The precondition for HTML/CSS Validation  is that I used the URL listed as the official Verizon HTML steps-The steps for HTML/CSS Validation was checked by the HTML Validator extension for Chrome expected results-The expected results for HTML/CSS Validation is that it passed

 3. Cookie Testing   Cookies was tested with cookies disabled and cookies enabled.
 Geekflare was used for cookies’  security issues preconditions- Geekflare was used for cookies’  security issues